google/truth/comparison.md

   at com.google.common.truth.example.DemoTest.testTruth(DemoTest.java:71) <19 internal calls>
 ```

-But I'll point to a few differences:
+But note a few differences:

 -   The Truth message has fewer quotes and brackets, plus no
     `java.lang.AssertionEror:` or `internal calls`.